Peppermint Patty: Character traits

 Peppermint Patty hires Snoopy twice to serve as her watchdog so she can sleep better at night, but both attempts are unsuccessful.
 The first time, Snoopy is unable to abandon her waterbed in the guest room to catch the burglars who are stealing from the house, and the second time, a girl poodle distracts him and becomes his fiancée (the engagement is called off on the day of the wedding), leading Patty to angrily call Charlie Brown late at night and order him to come to her house to replace Snoopy as watchdog.
 Besides guard duties, Peppermint Patty also retains Snoopy's services in other ways, including as an attorney and as a figure skating coach.

 Her full name, Patricia Reichardt, is first mentioned in the January 15, 1972, strip when she, with Snoopy acting as her attorney, openly challenges the school's new dress code that forbids shorts and sandals.

-Patty is the most "tomboyish" girl in the comic strip; she is a star athlete, especially in baseball where her team regularly trounces Charlie Brown's.
-In the first series of strips in which Patty appeared in 1966, she actually joins "Chuck's" team as its new pitcher, relegating Charlie Brown to the outfield.
+Peppermint Patty is the most "tomboyish" girl in the comic strip; she is a star athlete, especially in baseball where her team regularly trounces Charlie Brown's.
+In the first series of strips in which Peppermint Patty appeared in 1966, she actually joins "Chuck's" team as its new pitcher, relegating Charlie Brown to the outfield.
 However, she quits in disgust after only one game; despite tossing a no-hitter and slamming five home runs, her new team loses, 37–5, because of their somewhat porous defense.
 On another occasion, she lets Charlie Brown throw the last pitch of the game, having pitched a no-hit game leading 50–0, only to see him lose the game 51–50.

 Peppermint Patty lives with and is particularly close to her father, even though he apparently has to travel a lot.
 He refers to her as his "rare gem", a nickname Patty loves.
 No siblings are ever mentioned.
 She has often lamented her lack of a mother to help her prepare for skating competitions and such:

 Peppermint Patty: "Skating mothers are like stage mothers and swimming mothers.
 They grumble and complain and gossip and fuss, but you really need them!"

 Marcie: "How do they get that way, sir?"

 Peppermint Patty: "Early rising and too much coffee."

 Peppermint Patty mentions her mother throughout the television special He's Your Dog, Charlie Brown, but Schulz repeatedly stated that the situations presented in the cartoon adaptations are not canonical to the strip.

 Peppermint Patty's mother is the subject of the 2022 Apple TV+ special Snoopy Presents: To Mom (and Dad), With Love.
 Unhappy because everyone else has a mother to celebrate Mother's Day with, she decides to celebrate her father instead, because he raised her by himself.